yusuke85/javascript-module-2-todo-workshop/README.md

     })
 }
 ```
-&nbsp;

 Now we will be able to see all todos on the screen.
 Whenever a new todo will be added, we will call this `renderTodos` function with the `todos` array as an argument.

-Lets add a message to the screen when there is no todos to show
+Now let's add a message to the screen when there is no todos to show.
 ### Exercise 8:
-1. Modify `renderTodos` function using conditional statement to check whether `todos` array is empty.
+1. Modify the `renderTodos` function using a conditional statement to check if the `todos` array is empty.
-2. If its not empty then `generateTodoDOM` for each todo and append them to `todoList`
+2. If it is not empty then `generateTodoDOM` for each todo and append them to `todoList`
-3. Else create a `p` element and store it into `messageEl` variable.
+3. Else: if it is empty, create a `p` element and store it into the `messageEl` variable.
-    1. Add `'empty-message'` class to `messageEl`
+    1. Add a `'empty-message'` class to `messageEl`
-    2. Assign `'There are no todos to show'` string to `messageEl` using `textContent`
+    2. Assign the `'There are no todos to show'` string to `messageEl` using `textContent`
     3. Append `messageEl` to `todoList`
-4. Invoke `renderTodos` function with `todos` array as an argument at the end of `script.js` file
+4. Invoke the `renderTodos` function with the `todos` array as an argument at the end of `script.js` file

 ```js
 const renderTodos = (todos) => {